The Clear Edge

 Expected outcome:

-Prevention is good.
-Ongoing surveillance is better.
-Here’s what to track weekly to ensure quality stays consistent as you scale.
+Here’s what to track weekly to keep quality stable as you scale.

 Metric 1: Quality self‑rating